 1. Forecasting Inventory

-Overstocked or understocked items are a classic inventory problem for retailers.
-For e-commerce companies, returned items are another problem that costs companies a significant amount of money.
+Overstocked or under-stocked items are a classic inventory problem for retailers.
+For e-commerce companies, returned items are another problem that cost companies a significant amount of money.

-Machine Learning looks at existing data and manages stock.
-It can see trends and patterns and prompt the business to take action.
+ML looks at existing data and manages stock.
+It can see trends and patterns which will prompt the business to take action.
 This could mean ordering items that are trending or forecasting demand for accurate quantities of specific items.
-Using ML, forecasting errors become decreased by 20-50%.
-ML can reduce lost sales up by to 65% and inventory reductions of 20-50% are achievable.
+Using ML, forecasting errors decrease by 20-50%.
+ML can reduce lost sales by up to 65%, and inventory reductions of 20-50% are achievable.